Culhane/vakzz.github.io/_posts/2017-07-10-pyzzeria---polictf-2017.markdown

 ## Part 2 - Ordering Pizzas
-After installing [Modify Header][header] Chrome extension and adding the `X-Forwarded-For` bypass we are shown the pizza order page where we can choose a margherita or stuffed pizza:
+After installing [Modify Header][header] Chrome extension and adding the `X-Forwarded-For` bypass we are shown the pizza order page where we can choose a `Margherita` or `Stuffed` pizza:

 ![Pizza order page][pizzas]